Freelance designers and other creative business owners only have so many hours in the day, yet we expect ourselves to complete so many tasks.

 It's time to stop pulling your hair out as you try and organize a year's worth of expenses from a shoebox of receipts.
 If you use Wave (it's free!) as your bookkeeping tool, it comes with a free app for your phone called Wave Receipts.

 Every time you buy something for your business, use the app to take a photo of the receipt and it will store it in Wave!

 Do you email your clients a reminder before your meeting?
 Well, you can stop that now.
 With scheduling systems like Calendly or Acuity Scheduling*, they can book a meeting through it and they'll receive automatic confirmations and reminders.

-16. Follow-up with disappearing clients
+15. Follow-up with disappearing clients automatically

 If you don't follow up with clients because you forget, you need to automate it.
 Schedule a follow-up email to send 30 days after your client's project is complete.
 To schedule emails to send at a later date, try using Streak.

 Streak is a free Client Relationship Management tool you can add to Gmail.
 It does lots of awesome things like allow you to organize your clients, schedule emails to send later, manage canned emails better and MUCH more.